 Monday 5 December 2022, 14:00-16:00pm GMT: Political Economy Analysis and TWP: Learning from ten years of USAID experience

 In collaboration with the TWP Washington DC Working Group

-This webinar will explore the experience of USAID and its partners with political economy analysis (PEA) and how it has been used to inform programmatic strategy, design and implementation.
-Drawing on a rich panel of development experts, the discussion will examine field applications of PEA across sectors identify facilitating and constraining factors for TWP and look forward at how applied PEA can improve future programming.
+This webinar explores the experience of USAID and its partners with political economy analysis (PEA) and how it has been used to inform programmatic strategy, design and implementation.
+Drawing on a rich panel of development experts, the discussion examines field applications of PEA across sectors identify facilitating and constraining factors for TWP and look forward at how applied PEA can improve future programming.

 Thursday 23 June 2022, 10-11:30am BST: Thinking and working politically about regional cooperation and integration

 In collaboration with ECDPM

 This online event, organised in collaboration with ECDPM, discussed the experience and challenges of thinking and working politically in regional approaches, focusing on economic integration and cooperation in Africa.
 Building on lessons from more of a decade of work that ECDPM has led on this, the event explored examples of innovative efforts at supporting regional integration in politically-informed ways to tease out insights about how what has worked well, less well and why, moving from policy to practice and impact.

 Wednesday 30 March: Engaging with Politics: towards smarter international support to revitalise democracy

 This webinar explored how democracy assistance can be reconceptualised to get greater traction and relevance on the ground.
 The discussion focussed on different efforts across themes and areas of engagement in democracy support in a variety of countries and regions.
 In doing so, it provided key insights about how democracy can deliver and rebuild trust, and deepened understanding of where pressures for democratic reform can inform more effective international development efforts to foster democracy.